causalMedAnalysis/causalMedAnalysis.github.io/README.md

 Below are the online resources that accompany the book.

 ### 1. The cmed Stata Module
 `cmed` is a Stata module for conducting causal mediation analysis using the methods described in the book.
+It can estimate natural, controlled, interventional, and path-specific effects using a variety of different approaches, including regression, weighting, simulation, multiply robust, and de-biased machine learning methods.

 **Stata module repository:** <https://github.com/causalMedAnalysis/cmed>